GEOG 1005 - Social Science Techniques I

 Ethics in research

-Week 6 Descriptive analysis of survey data I Week 7 Descriptive analysis of survey data II Week 8 Bi-variate analysis and hypothesis testing using SPSS Week 9 Correlation and linear regression as analytical techniques;
+Week 6 Descriptive analysis of survey data Week 7 Statistical (hypothesis) testing methods Week 8 Correlation and linear regression;

-A course requirement is that students submit all three Workshop Assignments.
-Attendance and satisfactory participation in the Workshops is a major component of the course.
-Failure to attend them will make it very difficult to pass this subject and could preclude you from undertaking the exam.
+Specific Course RequirementsTo pass the course, students must complete and submit for assessment all the assignments described in this course profile.
+Attendance and satisfactory participation in the workshops is a significant component of the course.
+Failure to attend them will make it very difficult to pass this subject.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.